son1101/LA558_Son/assignments/assign2.md

 ### 2. Mapping Data in ArcGIS

 Also, I calculated percentage of Black K-12 students by county in Iowa with the same way used for Asians with [R](assign2/assign2.R) ("assign2.R").
 And then, I exported the resulting data to [.csv file](assign2/Assign2_ForGIS.csv) ("Assign2_ForGIS.csv") with the "write.csv" function.
-Using [ArcGIS Pro](assign2/assign2) ("assign2/assign2.aprx"), I joined the table to "Iowa Counties" layer that I had.
+Using [ArcGIS Pro](assign2/assign2) ("assign2.aprx" in "assign2" folder), I joined the table to "Iowa Counties" layer that I had.
 I finally made a map like below:

 ![Map1](assign2/Map_Assign2.jpg)